Timi-Duban/timiwebsite/README.md

 This simple, **mobile-first** website is using Next.js **Static Site Generation** to optimize its performance and get the best possible **Search Engine Optimization**.

+## See me

+This project is hosted with vercel at <https://timi-duban.vercel.app>

 ## Core features

 - Internationalization using **i18n**, to translate from French to English